-Each workstation has two unique serial number labels.
-The serial number labels 1 are located on the side panel of the unit and on the rear panel 2.
+Each workstation has two unique serial number labels 1 and a Certificate of Authentication (COA) label 2 (for Windows preinstalled systems only).
+In general, the serial number labels can be found on the top panel or on the side of the unit and at the rear of the unit.
 Keep this number available when contacting customer service for assistance.
-Systems preinstalled with Microsoft® Windows® XP also have a certificate of authentication (COA) label 2.